Please note that we are unable to assist you with any complaints or issues regarding either Direct Ferries Ltd or Aferry Ltd.

 However, no overnight accommodation has to be offered, or costs reimbursed, where the delay is caused by weather conditions endangering the safe operation of the ship.

-Ferry passengers (not cruise passengers) are entitled to compensation of 25% of the ticket price, for that part of the affected journey, if their service is delayed for at least:
+Ferry passengers (not cruise passengers) are entitled to compensation of 25% of the ticket price, for that part of the affected journey, if their service is delayed in arrival by at least:

 If the delay exceeds double the time set out, the compensation shall be 50% of the ticket price.
 The ferry operator must pay compensation within 1 month of the submission of a substantiated claim for compensation.
 However, this compensation isn’t payable where the delay was caused by weather conditions endangering the safe operation of the ship or by extraordinary and unavoidable circumstances that hindered the sailing.